MehdiRezvandehy/Data-Science-Web-App-with-Streamlit/README.md

 - This app uses a pre-trained model to predict the likelihood of customer churn: [Customer Churn Prediction App](https://customerchrunprediction-59.streamlit.app/)

 - This app provides a complete walkthrough for training a machine learning model for customer churn prediction: [End-to-End Churn Model Training App](https://app-train-churnmodeling.streamlit.app/)

-Python code and data files needed to run this notebook are available via this [link](https://github.com/MehdiRezvandehy/streamlit).